openstack/api-site/firstapp/source/durability.rst

 Delete containers
 ~~~~~~~~~~~~~~~~~

-One call we didn't cover above that you probably need to know is how
+One call we did not cover and that you probably need to know is how
 to delete a container.
 Ensure that you have removed all objects from
-the container before running this, otherwise it will fail:
+the container before running this script.
+Otherwise, the script fails:

 .. only:: libcloud